-It's less than a week until the UN's climate summit COP29 starts in Baku, Azerbaijan.
+In less than a week, the UN's climate summit COP29 will start in Baku, Azerbaijan.
 The fact that the world's largest oil producer and second-largest emitter of carbon dioxide chooses a president who is skeptical of the effects of climate change casts a shadow over the proceedings.

-If you listen to what he says, he means that the climate issue doesn't exist, or if it does, it's not serious, says Markku Rummukainen, professor at Lund University.
+If you listen to what he says, he means that the climate issue does not exist, or if it does, it is not serious, says Markku Rummukainen, professor at Lund University.

-The climate issue has not been a major topic during the American presidential campaign, but Donald Trump has promised to withdraw the USA from the global Paris Agreement, which is an important tool for reducing emissions worldwide.
+The climate has not been a major issue during the American presidential campaign, but Donald Trump has promised to withdraw the USA from the global Paris Agreement, which is an important tool for reducing emissions worldwide.

 "Drill, baby, drill"

 He has also promised to increase the extraction of fossil fuels in the USA under his campaign slogan "drill, baby, drill".
-And he wants to stop the IRA, which is a huge support package for the green transition that President Joe Biden has driven through.
+And he wants to stop IRA – Joe Biden's enormous support package for the green transition.

 We'll see what happens.
-There are Republicans who don't want to remove subsidies and the industry doesn't want it either, says Björn-Ola Linnér, professor at Linköping University.
+There are Republicans who do not want to remove subsidies and the industry does not want it either, says Björn-Ola Linnér, professor at Linköping University.

-Last time Donald Trump was elected president, he also withdrew the USA from the Paris Agreement, although it didn't take effect until the end of his presidential term.
+Last time Donald Trump was elected president, he also withdrew the USA from the Paris Agreement, although it did not take effect until the end of his presidential term.
 The fact that the USA left had a clear braking effect on climate work.

-Considering that the USA is a major emitter and also resource-rich, it's important what they do nationally and internationally, and without the USA, the global effort is weakened, says Markku Rummukainen.
+Considering that the USA is a major emitter and also resource-rich, it is important what they do nationally and internationally, and without the USA, the global work is of course weakened, says Markku Rummukainen.

 Major setback

-The Paris Agreement also regulates financing for poor countries' ability to make emission reductions and climate adaptations against flooding, drought, and heatwaves.
-It's a key issue for the climate meeting in Baku, and it will be a setback if the USA no longer contributes.
+The Paris Agreement also regulates financing for poor countries' opportunities to reduce emissions and adapt to climate change, such as floods, droughts, and heatwaves.
+This is a key issue for the climate meeting in Baku, and it will of course be a setback if the USA no longer contributes.

-But even if it was a setback when the USA left the Paris Agreement last time, not everything was bleak.
+But even if it was a setback when the USA left the Paris Agreement last time, not everything was pitch-black.

-There are other forces that influence the climate transition – states, cities, and companies will continue to drive on, says Björn-Ola Linnér.
+There are other forces that influence the climate transition – states, cities, and companies will continue to drive forward, says Björn-Ola Linnér.

 Not everything is affected by a president in the USA.